programmfabrik/fylr-gitbook/for-system-administrators/configuration/fylr.example.yml.md

       # For tls support ("addr" only), provide a cert and key file
       tls:
         # certFile contains the certificate in pem Format and optionally intermediate chain certificates below in the same file.
-        certFile: ""
+        certFile: "server.crt"
-        keyFile: ""
+        keyFile: "server.key"

+        # forwardHttpAddr defines an address a http listener is started to
+        # forward requests to fylr.services.webapp.addr (the port of the) webserver.
+        # Typically you use ":80" for the forward http and ":443" for webapp.addr.
+        # Default is "" (off)
+        # With letsEncrypt configured below, this is used for:
+        #forwardHttpAddr: ""    # use port 443, letsencrypt challenge_type=tls-alpn-01
+        #forwardHttpAddr: ":80" # use port  80, letsencrpyt challenge_type=http-01
+        forwardHttpAddr: ":80"

         # Automatic certificate management can be enabled using the "letsencrypt"
         # property.
 With this setting, fylr automatically retrieves and renews
         # an certificate for the domain of fylr.externalURL.
         letsEncrypt:
           # email is used to register the certificate with Let's Encrypt
           email: you@example.com

-          # forwardHttpAddr defines an address a http listener is started
-          # to forward requests to fylr.services.webapp.addr (the port of the)
-          # webserver.
-Typically you use ":80" for the forward http and ":443"
-          # for webapp.addr.
-          #forwardHttpAddr: "" # use port 443 for letsencrypt challenge_type=tls-alpn-01
-          forwardHttpAddr: ":80" # use port 80 for letsencrpyt challenge_type=http-01

           # useStagingCA sets the staging server of Let's Encrypt which has a higher
           # quota than the production server.
 However, these certificates are for